Letters from Lodi

-Especially wines meant to express the age-old French concept of terroir, or "sense of place"—wines meant to taste like the vineyards or regions where they are grown, rather than as duplicates of preconceived notions of sensory qualities meant to meet, say, the expectations of the commercial market, or to garner high scores in popular magazines in order to be more sellable.
+Especially wines meant to express the age-old French concept of terroir, or "sense of place"—wines meant to taste like the vineyards or regions where they are grown, rather than as duplicates of preconceived notions of sensory qualities meant to meet, say, the expectations of the commercial market, or to garner high scores in popular magazines to be more sellable.

-Take, for instance, Lodi's own homegrown movement, started in 2012, called the "Lodi Native" project (re our post, Alternative style wines reflect the wave of the future).
+Take, for instance, Lodi's homegrown movement, started in 2012, called the "Lodi Native" project (re our post, Alternative style wines reflect the wave of the future).
 The Lodi Native Zinfandels were originated by a small group of Lodi vintners endeavoring to produce bottlings of this variety from older plantings (at least 100 years old), and to taste as much as possible like these individual vineyards.

 The overarching goal, plain and simple, was to shine a spotlight on these vineyards, thereby highlighting the unique sensory attributes of Lodi-grown wines and what makes them different from wines grown in any other region of the world.